 Building codes in Darby are administered by the Montana Department of Labor and Industry, Building Codes Bureau, and provide a method of controlling the quality and safety of new construction in the area.
 The State Building Codes Bureau, through the Permit and Inspection Program, reviews all new public, commercial and industrial buildings and also regulates residential construction for buildings with five or more units.
-There is presently a full time building inspector in the Town of Darby.
+There is presently a building inspector contracted to the Town of Darby.